TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 #### Expected User Interaction

-The PCB communicates with the user through the LCD and keypad interface.
-The display provides live readings of temperature, power level, and system status.
-The keypad allows the user to select one of ten power levels, start or stop the heating cycle, and reset the system after a fault condition.
-Status LEDs on the PCB indicate power-on, fault, and heating activity states.
+The PCB will communicate to the user through a LCD screen and a keypad interface.
+The display will provide live readings of temperature, voltage, and current information.
+The keypad will allow the user to select the power level desired, start or stop the heating process, and reset the system if a fault condition occurs.
+Status LEDs on the PCB indicate power on, fault, and heating activity condition.

 #### Operational Flow

-1. **Initialization:** When powered on, the PCB initializes the microcontroller, performs self-checks, and confirms all sensors are functional.
+1. **Initialization:** When the PCB is powered on, it will boot up the microcontroller, performing self-checks, and confirm functionality.
-2. **Standby Mode:** The system waits for user input from the keypad or LCD interface.
+2. **Standby Mode:** The system will wait for user input from a keypad or other user interface.
-3. **Active Heating:** Upon user command, PWM gate signals drive the inverter stage.
+3. **Active Heating:** Upon user activation, the PWM gate will signal the inverter circuit.
-4. **Feedback Monitoring:** Temperature, voltage, and current sensors continuously feed data to the microcontroller.
+4. **Feedback Monitoring:** Temperature, voltage, and current data will be continuously feed to the microcontroller through sensors.
-5. **Control Adjustment:** The microcontroller adjusts PWM duty cycle in real time to maintain the desired power level and prevent overheating.
+5. **Control Adjustment:** The microcontroller will prevent heating and maintain the desired power level by adjusting the PWM duty cycle in real time.
-6. **Fault Handling:** If overtemperature or overcurrent conditions occur, the PCB asserts a safety shutdown signal and displays a fault message.
+6. **Fault Handling:** The PCB will maintain safety through a shutdown signal and will display a fault message if overtemperature or overcurrent occasion happens.
-7. **Data Logging:** The system stores power and temperature data for post-test analysis.
+7. **Data Logging:** The system will store temperature, voltage, and current data for post-test analysis.

 #### PCB Design Considerations